ChaseOdgers/Compilers/README.md

 Project-1:
   Beginning of construction for compiler named cronac for the custom C-rona langauge.
   The first component of this compiler is the scanner.
-Using Flex (Fast lex) we scan a text file charachter by charachter creating     tokens for each syntactic component in the C-rona language.
+Using Flex (Fast lex) we scan a text file character by character creating     tokens for each syntactic component in the C-rona language.